ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameNumbers/ketchup.rst

     :height: 480
     :align: center

-.. parsonsprob:: 3_6_1_Ketchup_Speed
+.. parsonsprob:: 2_7_3_Ketchup_Speed
    :practice: T
    :numbered: left
    :adaptive:

-   The following program figures out the ketchup speed in feet per <i>seconds</i>.
+   The following program figures out the ketchup speed in feet per *seconds*.
 Drag the blocks from the left and put them in the correct order on the right.
-Click the <i>Check Me</i> button to check your solution.</p>
+Click the *Check* button to check your solution.
    -----
    dripMPH = .028
    FPM= 5280.0